dnf Update Vs Upgrade [Which One Is Better]

 If you are asked to choose one between these two commands, you can pick the dnf update command to update the installed packages to their newer versions.
 As dnf upgrade shows quite harsh behavior during the upgrade process like removing the existing packages or dependencies.
 In this case, to avoid any unwanted errors choosing dnf update is the best option I think.
 Otherwise, for upgrading packages by removing the unnecessary ones, or if you can take this much risk, you can go for the dnf upgrade command.

-In this comparative analysis section, I will list some benefits and drawbacks of using dnf update and upgrade.
+The benefits and drawbacks of using dnf update and upgrade are listed below:

 Commands Pros Cons